Delvir0/Grappa-Finance/report.md

 Above would be a problem if we would reach a scenario where the seller has an option which requires collateralA of high value per unit while depositing collateralB of low value per unit.

 Here is one of the flows of how this can be achieved:
-- A seller uses the `execute()` function to perform 4 actions:
+- A seller uses the `execute()` function to perform 4 actions (given ETH == 2000USDC):
-  - Add CollateralETH
+    - Add USDC as collateral (1e6)
-  - Mint 1 CALL option (requires 1 ETH)
+    - Mint a PUT option (with very high strike price like 1 million)
-  - Remove CollateralETH
+    - Remove USDC collateral
-  - Add CollateralUSDC (amount: 1e6)
-- Since CALL requires the underlying it will calculate the requirement according to `unitAmount = _account.shortAmount;`.
-The seller has a deposit value of 1e6 which is more than enough to pass the health check.
+    - Add 1e-6 ETH as collateral.
+Collateral required calculation will be calculated in USDC term: 1 million * 1e6 = 1e12
+    (this passes the collateral check.
+The option now enables to withdraw "1 million - 2000" USDC from the protocol)

 The damage occures when the option holder's option is worth x amount of ETH and calls the settlement function.
 This will trigger the Engine to send a x amount of ETH from the contract to the holder and deduct that from `FullMarginAccount.collateralAmount`.
 This essentially leaves the contract in a debt position (collateralETH of other sellers is send to the holder while deducting the amount from collateralUSDC of the seller).
-Furthermore, the seller could also act as a holder, essentially trading a fraction of USDC for ETH, which leaves a way to drain the contract.
+Mainly, making this issue a C-level, the seller could also act as a holder, essentially trading a fraction of ETH for USDC, which leaves a way to drain the contract.

-The result is that the interest rates will be forced down for a full day.
-This attack can be repeated daily in order to keep the interest rate deflated.

 ### Recommendation
 There are different ways to prevent this.
 I would suggest to add a check in `_isAccountAboveWater()` where it is checked if `optionCollateralRequirement == account.collateralId` which is also the most gass efficient way.